laroche/tastyworks-pnl/README.md

    - In German: Stillhalterpraemien gelten auch nicht als Währungsanschaffung, sondern als Zufluss und sind daher steuer-neutral.
 Im Source wird dazu die Auszeichnung von Tastyworks als "Sell-To-Open" verwendet.
+   - If you are short stock, the additional cash is not really part of "settled cash".
+Interest payments are not changed by this.
 - Output
    - Output all decimal digits, even if they are 0.
    - For --summary allow excel output depending on filename extension.